The sparse parity matrix: The unstable fixed point

-\begin{lemma} For a $o(1)$-balanced $\sigma$ let $\fp(\fm,\sigma)$ be the probability that $\sigma$ satisfies all but $o(n)$ checks.
-Then \whp\ over the choice of $d_{\vA}$ we have \end{lemma} \begin{proof} Given $\fm$ the precise matching $\vec\pi$ of the frozen/unfrozen clones remains random subject to conditions {\bf COV1--COV3}.
+\end{lemma} \begin{proof} Given the $\malpha$-semi-cover $\fm$, the precise matching $\vec\pi$ of the frozen/unfrozen clones remains random subject to condition {\bf COV1}.
 We will expose this matching in two steps.
 First we expose the degree-weighted fraction of occurrences of frozen/unfrozen variables set to one.
 Specifically, let $\vr_{\unfrozen}\sim1/2$ be the precise degree-weighted fraction of occurrences of unfrozen variables that are set to zero under $\sigma$; in formulae,

 Similarly, let $\vr_{\frozen}\sim1$ be the degree-weighted fraction of frozen clones set to zero:

 Once we condition on $\vr_{\unfrozen},\vr_{\frozen}$, the precise matching of the various clones remains random.
 To study the conditional probability that $\sigma$ satisfies all but $o(n)$ checks, we set up an auxiliary probability space.
 To be precise, let $\vec\chi=\bc{\vec\chi_{ij}}_{i\in[n],j\in[d_A(a_i)]}$ be a random sequence of mutually independent field elements $\vec\chi_{ij}\in\field$ such that